AsumVictor/endiAPI/docs/FRONTEND_CALLBACK_ROUTE.md

 - **One-time use**: Each token can only be used once
 - **Time limit**: Tokens expire after ~1 hour
-- **Already used**: If you click the link twice, the second click fails
+- **Already used**: Clicking the link twice causes the second click to fail

 ## Handle Token Expiry on Login Page